jdtoscano94/vRBA_variational_residual_based_attention_PINNs_Operator_learning/README.md

-# A Principled Framework for Residual-Based Adaptivity (vRBA)
+# A Variational Framework for Residual-Based Adaptivity (vRBA)

 This repository contains the official JAX implementation for the paper: **A Principled Framework for Residual-Based Adaptivity in Neural PDE Solvers and Operator Learning**.